jvbkw8/Group2Final/README.md

 	pkg update
 	pkg upgrade

-To at any time se what installed:
+To at any time see what installed:

 	pkg info